Chapter 15: The Voice

 would be taking that call.
 When that call was made, I believe that

-Bartee and Dick may very well have been the only two people in my entire
+Bartee and Dick may have been the only two people in my entire division

-division who would have trusted my word and my word alone.
-I don't know
+who would have trusted my word, and my word alone.
+I'm not certain, but

-reason.
-Even after surviving the last mortar attack, I had not felt such
+surviving the last mortar attack, I had not felt such relief.

 It was now mid-afternoon, and we were already looking forward to